Mierdin/mierdin.github.io/_posts/2017-08-28-st2arch-1-services.markdown

 You may also be wondering how `st2api` serves [webhooks](https://docs.stackstorm.com/webhooks.html).
 There's an endpoint for webhooks at `/webhooks` of course, but how does `st2api` know that a rule has registered a new webhook?
 This is actually not that different from what we saw earlier with Sensors, when the sensor container is made aware of a new sensor being registered.
 In this case, `st2api` leverages a [TriggerWatcher](https://github.com/StackStorm/st2/blob/master/st2common/st2common/services/triggerwatcher.py) class which is made aware of new triggers being referenced from rules, and calls the appropriate event handler functions in the `st2api` controller.
 Those functions add or remove webhook entries from the `HooksHolder` instance, so whenever a new request comes in to the `/webhooks` endpoint, `st2api` knows to check this `HooksHolder` for the appropriate trigger to dispatch.

-Obviously there's a lot more to talk about regarding how the API is actually implemented, but that's for another post.
-For now, this is how `st2api` works at a systems level.

 ### st2auth

 Take a look at StackStorm's [API definition](https://github.com/StackStorm/st2/blob/master/st2common/st2common/openapi.yaml) and search for "st2auth" and you can see that the authentication endpoints are defined alongside the rest of the API.